 A DIFFERENT WAY OF BEING

 Many children with ASD learn and react differently than typically developing children.
-Each child possesses his own unique set of challenges, skills, and strengths, with a particular way of processing, socializing and behaving, creating a very unique and individualized disorder.
-While no cure has been found for autism, early treatment and intervention has been proven to have a profound impact on a child’s growth and development.
+Each child possesses his own unique set of challenges, skills, and strengths.
+Each has a particular way of processing, socializing and behaving.
+This results in each one having a unique, individualized disorder.
+While no cure has been found for autism, early treatment and intervention has proven to have a profound impact on many children’s growth and development.